Vyral/base-template/_drafts/exclusive-financing-options-for-first-time-homebuyers.md

 {% include youtube.html %}

-If you’re preparing to buy your first home, consider pursuing one of these three financing options to help make your deal smoother and more affordable.
+<center>If you’re preparing to buy your first home, consider pursuing one of these three financing options to help make your deal smoother and more affordable.</center>

 There are three main lending options available to first-time buyers in our market, and we’d like to shed some light on each of them today: